gmc-code/PC-microbit-micropython/docs/radio/radio_manual_messages.rst

         # Display the current letter
         display.show(ALPHABET[index])

-        # Check if the A button was pressed
+        # Check if the A-button was pressed
         if button_a.was_pressed():
             # Add the current letter to the text string
             text += ALPHABET[index]